Architecture of Vienna

 1 / Things to do in Vienna: Uncover Clandestine Cocktails

-I can always count on Ella for being on the pulse of what’s trending and TikTokking.
+I can always count on Ella for being on the pulse of what’s trending and TikTokk-ing.
 No matter how hard I try, I’ll never have access to her adolescent algorithms.
 My Instagram feed is populated with accounts called @tillytheblacklab, @mytherapistsays, and @momsbehavingbadly.
 Her social platforms are filled with hidden bars and clubs around the world.
-She tells me about one such place, a speakeasy called The Chapel Bar, and asks if I want to try to find it.
+She told me about one such place, a speakeasy called The Chapel Bar, and asked if I wanted to try to find it.

 The Chapel Bar, if you love absolving your sins in alcohol